 Many Michigan residents either own or are interested in buying a vehicle other than a car or motorcycle.
-So, let's take a look at some of these other types of transportation and fun.
+So, let's take a look at some of these other types of transportation.

 With all the snow that falls in Michigan, snowmobiles are popular items.
 However, unless you're planning on operating your snowmobile strictly on private property or to ice fish, you'll need to register it.
 (There are also a few unique exceptions.)

 Place the registration decal on the front of the vehicle.

 Snowmobile owners catch a break here, as titles are not required.
 When you want to transfer ownership, just fill out the back of the registration.
 If you can't find the registration, complete a bill of sale instead.

 You'll also need to obtain a snowmobile trail permit.
 These permits are good for 1 year, and will expire on September 30.
 The permit sticker should be placed above the headlight .

 Non-residents planning on using their snowmobiles on Michigan's public lands also need to have the permit.